Cologler/monkey-in-zoo-javascript/README.md

     assert a === 1;
     assert b === 2;

-    // info is the call infos.
+    // `info` is the call infos which append by `EventEmitter`.
-    // info.call is the call times. the first time is 1 (not 0).
+    // @prop {number} call - the call times. the first time is 1 (not 0).
+    // @prop {function} off - remove the listener from EventEmitter.
-    assert info.call === 1;
+    // @prop {function} stop - stop the listeners call chain in current emit. assert info.call === 1;
 });
 ee.emit(0, 1, 2);